 With that in mind, we’ve rounded up 20 images that will evoke some happy nostalgia for kids who lived through the 1970s.
 And when you want to move on from your ‘70s glory days, scrub your vocabulary of these 20 Slang Terms From the 1970s No One Uses Anymore.

-Spending Hours Trying to Conquer Pac-Man on Your Atari
+Spending Hours Trying to Conquer Games on Your Atari

 Of course, Pong wasn’t the only video game that occupied hours of your time after school.
-You were equally addicted to the thrill of outrunning those pesky ghosts in Pac-Man, too.
+You were equally addicted to the thrill of outrunning those pesky ghosts in Pac-Man, or destroying enemy ships in Space Invaders too.

 Bonding with Your Pet Rock